opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 290    I found that, unfortunately, Knight Frank and the CSC did not even consider whether the new information should have been disclosed to the subsidiary proprietors at the material time.
 This was not a case where they had raised and discussed this question.
 It did not cross their minds.

-291    In this regard, I reproduce what Lim (the chairman of the CSC) stated in his affidavit:[\[note: 278\]](#Ftn_278)
+291    In this regard, I reproduce what Lim (the chairman of the CSC) stated in his affidavit:[^278]

 Given that one of \[Knight Frank\]’s proposed steps was to advertise the fact that no \[DC\] was payable, we did not focus on updating the subsidiary proprietors immediately about the \[DC\] as _this news would be publicly announced_ **_in any event_** _when the newspaper advertisement was published_. _The CSC was also planning to update the owners at the owners’ meeting_ **_after the close of tender_** _on all relevant matters_, **_including the fact that no \[DC\] was payable_**_._ \[emphasis added in italics and bold italics\]

 292    This paragraph could give the impression that the CSC did consider updating the subsidiary proprietors on the nil DC but did not focus on doing so as the CSC thought that a newspaper advertisement (_ie_, that in the Business Times on 1 March 2018) would bring the news to the attention of all the subsidiary proprietors in any event.
 However, the truth of the matter was that the CSC did not consider updating the subsidiary proprietors at all as their attention was only on what to do _vis-à-vis_ the tender process.
 Had the CSC really considered this point of notifying all the subsidiary proprietors, the CSC would have realised that a newspaper advertisement would not have been adequate in doing so.
 Furthermore, the CSC would then also have ensured that the subsidiary proprietors were informed as soon as possible either before or immediately after the close of the tender.
 It was telling that when Knight Frank first sent the subsidiary proprietors a letter after the close of the tender on 8 March 2018 to inform them that a sale contract had been entered into, Knight Frank did not disclose the new information on the nil DC (see \[27\] above).
 This suggested that the point of disclosure was not on Knight Frank’s mind and neither had the CSC impressed the point upon Knight Frank.

-293    I noted that in answering the queries at the owners’ meeting on 19 March 2018 as to why the subsidiary proprietors were not informed more promptly on the nil DC, Chan had conceded (albeit very briefly): “I would concede we could have done better”.[\[note: 279\]](#Ftn_279) But even then, Lim sought to explain away this acknowledgment by Chan.
-In Lim’s affidavit, he sought to qualify this acknowledgment by pointing to the statement from Chan following the acknowledgment: “but bear in mind it was 3.5 working days and the developers were watching this baseline number very quickly and we had to react very fast by taking out the ads …”[\[note: 280\]](#Ftn_280) In my view, this qualification did not assist the CSC and instead suggested that they were resiling from Chan’s admission that the CSC could have done better.
+293    I noted that in answering the queries at the owners’ meeting on 19 March 2018 as to why the subsidiary proprietors were not informed more promptly on the nil DC, Chan had conceded (albeit very briefly): “I would concede we could have done better”.[^279] But even then, Lim sought to explain away this acknowledgment by Chan.
+In Lim’s affidavit, he sought to qualify this acknowledgment by pointing to the statement from Chan following the acknowledgment: “but bear in mind it was 3.5 working days and the developers were watching this baseline number very quickly and we had to react very fast by taking out the ads …”[^280] In my view, this qualification did not assist the CSC and instead suggested that they were resiling from Chan’s admission that the CSC could have done better.

 294    I noted that the CSC did not convene any CSC meeting after being informed that no DC was payable to discuss how to proceed in relation to the tender process.
 The discussions which they had with Knight Frank or internally amongst themselves were mostly through the use of the phone.
 The defendants suggested that all decisions of the CSC had to be made at CSC meetings and, consequently, minutes of such meetings should have been kept.

 295    Paragraph 8 of the Third Schedule does seem to suggest that decisions of a collective sale committee are to be made at physical meetings of a collective sale committee.
 Paragraph 8(1) refers to a quorum for such a meeting and para 8(2) refers to a decision by the majority of members of the collective sale committee present and voting at any meeting of the collective sale committee.
 Paragraph 8 is silent on the question whether discussions and decisions of a collective sale committee may be made other than at a physical meeting.
 In times of urgency and in view of technological advances, it seemed incongruous to insist that all important decisions must be made at a physical meeting.
 I doubted that that is required.
-However, even if a physical meeting is not always necessary, the CSC members should have kept a written record of any discussions they had had with Knight Frank or amongst themselves whether through the use of the phone or in person especially on important matters.[\[note: 281\]](#Ftn_281) Such a record could then be made available to the subsidiary proprietors if required.
+However, even if a physical meeting is not always necessary, the CSC members should have kept a written record of any discussions they had had with Knight Frank or amongst themselves whether through the use of the phone or in person especially on important matters.[^281] Such a record could then be made available to the subsidiary proprietors if required.
 This would also be in accordance with para 9(1) of the Third Schedule which states that a collective sale committee “shall keep minutes of its proceedings”.
 While the omission to keep such records was not evidence of a lack of good faith, it was an illustration of the low standards of the CSC.

 (G)   Conclusion